 Forward Lyndon Dykes missed Monday's game self-isolating after a family member tested positive for COVID-19, but Warburton is hopeful he will be available.

-Blackburn boss Tony Mowbray has confirmed that Joe Rankin-Costello, Daniel Ayala and Bradley Johnson remain sidelined for the trip to the capital.
+Blackburn boss Tony Mowbray has confirmed that Joe Rankin-Costello, Daniel Ayala and Bradley Johnson remain sidelined.

 They are also without long-term absentees Derrick Williams and Scott Wharton.

-Midfielder Jacob Davenport could return for the Lancashire outfit after recovering from a mild hamstring strain.
+Midfielder Jacob Davenport could return for the Lancashire outfit after recovering from a minor hamstring strain.

 Dieng; Dickie, Cameron, Barbet, Kane, Ball, Johansen, Wallace, Chair, Bonne, Austin.
 (3-4-1-2)